 What is Coronavirus (COVID-19)?

 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
-For more information click here to view the CDC’s COVID-19 informational pdf.
+For more information see the CDC COVID-19 FAQ page.

 Watch for Symptoms (CDC)